Blaine Robison, M.A.

 21 But he spoke of the sanctuary of his body.

 John then explains what Yeshua meant.
 But: Grk. de, conj..
-See the note on verse 2 above.
+See verse 2 above.
 Here the word denotes a contrast to the previous thought. he: Grk. ekeinos, definite pronoun, lit. "that one." spoke: Grk. legō, impf.
-See the note on verse 3 above. of the sanctuary: Grk. naos.
-See the note on verse 19 above. of his body: Grk. sōma, a structured physical unit in contrast to its parts, body of human or animal, whether living or dead, but normally of a living human body.
+See verse 3 above. of the sanctuary: Grk. naos.
+See verse 19 above. of his body: Grk. sōma, a structured physical unit in contrast to its parts, body of human or animal, whether living or dead, but normally of a living human body.
 While Greek dualism distinguished between the soul and the body, in Hebraic thought the body represents the whole man.
 This parabolic statement has another layer of meaning.
 God was in the sanctuary, literally dwelling in the Holy of Holies, and in the same manner God was in Yeshua.
 Stern notes that Yeshua often spoke obliquely to those he knew lacked faith.

 22 When therefore he was raised from the dead, his disciples remembered that he spoke this; and they believed the Scripture, and the word which Yeshua had said.